patriacaelum/script2py/README.md

 ### Tutorial

-The script format consists of three types of statements:
+The script format consists of four types of statements:

 1. A `Line`, which consists of a speaker and dialogue.
 This takes the format